boystrange/FairCheck/README.md

 window, it may be necessary to scroll the window up to see the whole list of analyzed programs, divided into those that are well typed and those that are not.

-The present document with all working hyperlinks can also be visualized [on GitHub (external link)](https://github.com/boystrange/FairCheck) or from within the virtual machine by clicking on the FireFox icon in the dock on the left-hand side of the screen.

 ## Evaluation instructions